First, get the divorce if you need to. Marriage doesn’t always lead to a better life and a divorce does not equal personal failure.

 Credit Card Limits

-If a creditor reviews your credit card accounts, you may end up with a lower credit limit on your cards because only your income, and not your spouse’s, is considered.
-Your debt to credit utilization ratio will change, potentially affecting your credit score.
+If a creditor reviews your credit card accounts, you may end up with a lower credit limit on your cards because they only look at your personal income.

 How To Manage Debt During A Divorce

 Remaining on good terms with your spouse during your divorce is obviously one of the best steps you can take if you have any amount of debt to deal with.
 In addition, you should consider the following steps.

 - Be honest with your spouse and your divorce lawyer(s) about how much debt you have

 - Freeze any joint credit card accounts so that only payments and not charges can be made to the card